Alexis-Marion/MitoPhy/README.md

 • You have only **one** sequence, no consensus is made and the sequence is moved to the output directory unchanged.

 • You have more than **two** sequences and a majority of the sequence is made and moved to the output directory.
-Ambiguous sites are "X”.
+Ambiguous sites are "N”.

 ### 4.2 Alignment parameters